ivanovUA/ivanovua.github.io/index.md

 I'm a DevOps and Linux, Unix system engineer
 In my work experience below you'll find over 7 years of Unix and Linux system administration including network administration and DevOps.
 Last years I'm working as DevOps and provide this culture to companies.
 Part of being a DevOps required many things of me such as: teamwork, technical writing, project planning and problem-solving.
 Also, a big part of my time is learning new technologies on a regular basis.
 When working on a new project, I like to speak with the client, so that I can have a clear understanding of his/her needs and vision of the project.

+## Expectations from work
+  * Ability to use at least 50% of the skills already available
+  * Opportunity to actively build on the experience that falls well in the summary
+  * Adequate work/life — balance
+  * Opportunity for initiative and interesting tasks
+  * Long term projects

 ## Languages
   * English — upper intermediate
   * Russian — fluent